2009 G20 London summit protests

 The 2009 G20 London summit protests occurred in the days around the 2 April 2009 G20 London summit.
 The summit was the focus of protests from a number of groups over various long-standing and topical issues.
-These ranged from disquiet over economic policy, anger at the banking system and bankers' remuneration and bonuses, the continued war on terror and concerns over climate change.
+These ranged from disquiet over economic policy, anger at the banking system and bankers' remuneration and bonuses, the continued War on terror and concerns over climate change.

-Although the majority of the protests and protesters were peaceful, the threat of violence and criminal damage were used by police as a reason to detain, or "kettle", protesters as part of Operation Glencoe.
+Although the majority of the protests were peaceful, the threat of violence and criminal damage were used by police as a reason to detain, or "kettle", protesters as part of Operation Glencoe.
+More than 100 protesters were arrested and more than 180 reported injuries as a result of police actions.
 A bystander, Ian Tomlinson, died shortly after being pushed to the ground by a police officer.
 A second post-mortem revealed that Tomlinson may have died from an abdominal haemorrhage.
 The inquest into Tomlinson's death found that he was unlawfully killed.